Hannah Spierer: Christchurch mosque shooting livestream dissemination

 On 31 August 2022, Spierer and her partner Alp appeared in the Christchurch District Court, on charges of distributing objectionable material in violation of the Films, Videos and Publications Classification (FVPC) Act 1993.
 Spierer was charged with one count of distributing an objectionable publication, one charge of failing to carry out obligations in relation to a computer search and obstructing police.
 The couple had allegedly distributed a documentary deemened an objectionable publication under the FVPC Act 1993 on 23 February in 2022, which received a two-year ban.

 The two refused to enter the dock and read statements disputing the court's authority.
 They were forcibly moved into the dock by court security and police.
 Supporters of the couple and "anti-fascist" counter-protesters also gathered outside the courtroom.

 In early December 2022, Spierer and Alp reappeared at the Christchurch District Court and were remanded on bail to reappear on 20 February 2023.
 In late October 2023, Justice Bruce Davidson confirmed that Spierer and Alp's objectionable publication case had been transferred from Christchurch to the Wellington District Court for the defendants' convenience.
 A pre-trial date of 14 February 2024 was set, with the objectionable publication revealed to be a so-called documentary containing livestream footage of the Christchurch mosque shootings; which had been banned by the Classification Office in the days after the shootings.

 On 14 February 2024, Spierer and Alp attended pre-trial arguments in the objectionable publication case at the Wellington District Court.
 Davidson issued an interim order suppressing the defence and Crown counsels' arguments.
 In mid-July 2024, Spierer and Alp's lawyer Tim Leighton challenged the Crown's use of 14,000 terabytes of data extracted from dozens of devices seized by Police from the defendants.
 The couple's counsel argued that they were journalists and had a right to protect their sources.
 Leighton argued that the Crown's digital evidence was inadmissible due to issues around privacy privileges and data restructuring.
 The Wellington High Court justice has reserved their decision.

 2021 unlawful travel

 During a COVID-19 lockdown on 22 October 2021, Spierer and Alp were arrested after travelling from Auckland (which was under an Alert Level 3 lockdown) to Wellington to support anti-vaccination activist Sue Grey during a hearing at the Wellington High Court.
-Alp was arrested by Police for traveling without applying for a travel exemption.
+Alp was arrested by Police for travelling without applying for a travel exemption.
 In late May 2024, Alp's case against the Police for wrongful arrest was dismissed by Justice Kevin Kelly of the Wellington District Court.